zorggomat/DuckSharp/README.md

 - Deletes itself if debugging is detected
 - encrypts logs with AES256

-To decrypt the logs you can use [DecryptorSharp](https://github.com/zorggish/DecryptorSharp).
+To decrypt the logs you can use [DecryptorSharp](https://github.com/zorggish/DecryptorSharp) or [DecryptorQt](https://github.com/zorggish/DecryptorQt).